gexCo/android-guidelines/README.md

 | Icon | ic_ | ic_launcher |

 #### Resources ID
-ID names should specify type of element follow by purpose of the content.
+ID names should specify type of element follow by use of the content.

 |Element | Prefix |
 | --- | --- |